 Conservation status: Least concern

-- M. a. caurina – Considered to be their own species by some authorities.
+- Pacific marten – (M. a. caurina).
+Considered to be a distinct species by some authorities.

 #2 Beech Marten (Martes foina)